wcrich01/Adventure_Game/README.md

 ## Version of Python used:
 Python version -- 3.9.0 -- [Python Downloads](https://www.python.org/downloads/)
 * f-string method used in project introduced in Python v3.6, and will not work with previous versions.

+---
+This project was written and tested in Visual Studio Code.
+The project is run in the terminal.
+Project started with command: python game.py